dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 3. The signer removes any unrecognized scopes from the list of requested scopes.
 4. Depending on the session state the signer either skips or displays the details of the to-be-established connection to the user:
     - If there is no ongoing session with the relying party:
-        - the signer presents the details of the to-be-established connection to the user and asks the user to select identities that will be paired in response.
+        - the signer presents the details of the to-be-established connection to the user.
 If the user has never interacted with this relying party before, the signer should display information explaining that the user is about to establish a connection with a new relying party.

       > **Note:** The signer should maintain a list of relying parties that are trusted by the user.
 It is recommended that signers assist users when deciding to grant permissions to new relying parties, e.g. by maintaining a list of well-known relying parties and displaying additional information about the relying party, such as its name, logo, etc., or in the case of an unknown relying party, by displaying a warning.